 Vacancy Rates

-Jacksonville’s rental vacancy rate currently sits at approximately 6.3%, reflecting a temporary increase due to new apartment completions.
-This is up from 5.7% the previous year.
-The elevated vacancy level is expected to normalize over the next 12–18 months as population growth continues to absorb available inventory.
+Jacksonville’s rental vacancy rate currently sits at approximately 6.3%, reflecting a temporary uptick tied to new apartment completions.
+That’s up from 5.7% the previous year.
+The elevated vacancy level is expected to normalize over the next 12 to 18 months as population growth steadily absorbs available inventory.

 Drivers of Rental Demand

-Several factors are supporting sustained rental interest in Jacksonville:
+Several factors are keeping rental interest in Jacksonville strong and consistent.

 • Affordability Gap: With median home prices rising above $300,000, many households are priced out of homeownership.